jaequery/hak/README.md

 hak ps
 ```

-Once done, your site should now be viewable at http://somesite.com.docker/ from your browser (don't forget the trailing slash).
+Once done, your site should now be viewable at http://react-starter.docker/ from your browser (don't forget the trailing slash).

+If you wish to change the vhost from http://react-starter.docker to something else, just modify the docker-compose.yml and update the VIRTUAL_HOST setting to any other hostname you wish, but make sure it ends in .docker, as hak will resolve the hostname internally for you with it's built in DNS server.

 And to stop: